enriquepacis/blair_research_group/ResearchTools.md

 #PBS -m be
 #PBS -l nodes=1:ppn=18

+inputScript=somescript.py
+# I define inputScript as a bash variable to make this script more easily reusable.
+# To run a different script, I simply change the name on the right-hand-side of the
+# assignment operator ("=").
+#
-# Customize the following in the above code:
+# Customize the above code for your account and your jobs.
+Change:
 #     - the number of nodes as necessary for your job requirements
 #     - the job name (here, "py3_somejob")
 #     - your e-mail address (or just delete that whole line.
 I'm not sure that works
 #       for me)

-inputScript=somescript.py
-# I define inputScript as a bash variable to make this script more easily reusable.
-# To run a different script, I simply change the name on the right-hand-side of the
-# assignment operator ("=").
 #
 # Often, the code below may be left unchanged, unless:
 #     - you want to perform a serial calculation.
 To do this comment out the